-• Use Prevention Counseling Education Program may enroll and participate in the program during any suspension period.
-If the parent agrees to attend Night-time Substance

-3.02 Threat/Intimidation: A threat to cause physical harm to another person or the school with or without the use of a weapon that includes all of the following elements: 1) intent-an intention that the threat is heard or seen by the person who is the object of the threat; 2) fear-a reasonable fear or apprehension by the person who is the object of the threat; and 3) capability-the ability of the offender to actually carry out the threat directly or by a weapon or other instrument that can easily be obtained.
+- Use Prevention Counseling Education Program may enroll and participate in the program during any suspension period.
+If the parent agrees to attend Night-time Substance - 3.02 Threat/Intimidation: A threat to cause physical harm to another person or the school with or without the use of a weapon that includes all of the following elements: 1) intent-an intention that the threat is heard or seen by the person who is the object of the threat; 2) fear-a reasonable fear or apprehension by the person who is the object of the threat that the threat could be carried out; and 3) capability-the ability of the offender to actually carry out the threat directly or by a weapon or other instrument that can easily be obtained.